jupitercow/acf-edit-title-content/README.md

 This add-on will work with:

-* version 4 and up
+* version 4, it isn't needed with 5

 ## Installation